The “goldfish plant” or Columnea and its many hybrids are an attractive hanging houseplant.

 Keep the plant near a south facing window in the winter and near a west facing window during the growing season.

-Be sure not to allow the plant to sit too close to the window panes as it may be subject to freezing in winter or scorching in summer.
+Be sure not to allow the plant to sit too close to the window panes as it may be subject to freezing in winter or in direct sunlight scorch the dark green leaves in summer.

 It should not receive direct sun.
 Bright, indirect lighting is best.